stormbeard/thesis/proposal/proposal.md

 ------------

-Xie et. al. showed that data placement schemes based on the computing capacities of nodes in the Hadoop Distributed File System (HDFS) [5].
+Xie et. al. showed that data placement schemes based on the computing capacities of nodes in the Hadoop Distributed File System (HDFS) significantly improved workload performance [5].
 These computing capacities are determined for each node in the cluster by profiling a target application leveraging the HDFS.
 Their MapReduced wordcount and grep results showed up to a 33.1% reduction in response time.
 Similarly, Perez et.  al. applied adaptive data placement features to the Expand parallel file system based on available free space [8].
 Though effective in their given contexts, the main drawback to this work is that it assumes the specific application is working without interference and does not account for other workloads on the system.

 One adaptive data placement approach that can account for other workloads on the system was introduced by Jin et. al. in their work on ADAPT [7].
 The work